A New Archaeology Initiative to Elucidate the Formation Process of Chinese Civilization

 News

-The 24th seminar, the 7th seminar of developing young scholars, named “Novel SEM Approaches for Archaeological Artefact Analysis” was held on March 16~17, 2023 (Tue.,Fri.)
+The 34th seminar, the 13th seminar of developing young scholars named was held on June 9 and 10.NEW

 About